Market Data Cleansing

 The .CSV import files with the relevant data can be downloaded here.

-Setting up the Market Data Environment for the Example MD XM
+Setting up the Market Data Environment for the Example Market Data Cleansing Workflow

 To replicate the worked example below, you will first need to import market data that will trigger breaks during the data cleansing workflow.
 The .CSV import file with corrupted market data can be downloaded here.

-Once imported, you can start a market data XM workflow and monitor the key steps of its progress via a dashboard.
+Once imported, you can start a market data cleansing workflow and monitor the key steps of its progress via a dashboard.

 In our worked example, we will trigger a Quantum break, one of our example preliminary break tests, by assigning an incorrect value of 10,000,000 to the EUR 10y swap rate (vs. EURIBOR 6M) provided by ICAP (our example primary provider).
 Our second example break test (the EUR IRS Source to Source overlay break test) will also breach the 5% threshold applied to the relative difference between the ICAP preliminary cleansed data and the TULLETT data (secondary provider).